 One way to practice shooting with your child is to set up the cones in two straight lines like the first passing drill.
 Have your child stand at one end and be striker and you at the other end as the goal keeper.
-Have your child shoot the ball at you like a penalty or instruct them to dribble a few metres then shoot.
+Have your child shoot the ball at you like a penalty or instruct them to dribble a few moves then shoot.

 You can always adjust the cones to change the difficulty:

 - Make the goal wider by moving the cones wide to make it easier for your child to shoot and score.

 - Move the cones further to practice long range shots.